thm/uinames/README.md

 uinames.com
 =======

 This is the repo for [uinames.com](http://uinames.com).
 Feel free to contribute to the project by adding names.
 Keep in mind that more isn't better.
 Quality over quantity.
-Quality being the most common/popular names in a country.
+Quality being the most common/popular names in a region.

 ### The Algorithm
-When the option to pick a country at random is selected, a country will be picked based on the amount of possible name-combinations for that country.
-A country with more names is more likely to be picked, and countries with less names are less likely to be picked.
-I propose having a maximum of 100 male names, 100 female names and 300 last names per country.
-That's 60.000 possible combinations per country.
+When the option to pick a region at random is selected, a region will be picked based on the amount of possible name-combinations for that region.
+A region with more names is more likely to be picked, and regions with less names are less likely to be picked.
+I propose having a maximum of 100 male names, 100 female names and 300 last names per region.
+That's 60.000 possible combinations per region.

 ### The Layout (JSON)
     [
       {
-        "region": "Country",
+        "region": "Region",
         "male": ["Male", "First", "Names"],
         "female": ["Female", "First", "Names"],
         "surnames": ["Last", "Names"]